Table of Contents

 |Clinical Nurse Specialist||1.9%||0.0%||392.4×|

-Nursing graduates earn on average $48k, putting them in the 75th percentile of earners with a degree.
+Registered Nursing graduates earn on average $k, putting them in the bottom percentile of earners with a degree.

 |Percentile||Earnings after graduation ($1000s USD)|

 |75th (top earners)||-|

 Registered Nursing Underemployment